EBZebra/docs/edge/source/guide/configreference.md

 ## Scanner
 ### DisableScannerDuringNavigation
 Controls whether scanner will be automatically disabled when navigating away from a page on which it was enabled.
 A setting of '0' will override this default behavior.
-Once enabled (either through meta tags, JavaScript or Ruby), the scanner will remain enabled in the foreground application until manually disabled. **Applies to Android and WM/CE**.
+Once enabled, the scanner will remain enabled in the foreground application until manually disabled. **Applies to Android and WM/CE**.

 **Possible Values**